agentlang-ai/agentlang-docs/docs/design-studio/data-model/entities/add-attribute.md

 ### **Step 9: Attribute Addition Process**

-After clicking "Create," the platform will process your request and add the new attribute to the selected entity.
+After clicking "Create," Design Studio will process your request and add the new attribute to the selected entity.

-Depending on the complexity of the entity and the platform's performance, the attribute addition process might take a few moments.

 ### **Step 10: Review and Continue**